SPINAL CORD INJURY - CAR ACCIDENT COMPENSATION CLAIM SOLICITORS

 Injuries can also happen to the vertebrae of the spinal area.
 The vertebrae are roughly doughnut shaped bones that stack one atop the other to form the spine.
 They are separated by spongy spinal discs that help with cushioning the bones.
 The bones themselves house the spinal cord and the damage to the bones or to the discs can damage the spinal cord and can cause paralysis.

 Symptoms of a spinal cord injury depend upon the level of the spinal cord which is affected.
 The higher the level, the greater is the degree of symptoms.
 A complete spinal cord injury is worse than an incomplete spinal cord injury.
-Injuries below L1 give what’s called cauda equina syndrome or damage to the spinal nerves which exist as a bundle in the spinal canal.
+Injuries below L1 give whats called cauda equina syndrome or damage to the spinal nerves which exist as a bundle in the spinal canal.

 Cervical injuries result in breathing problems, if the level of the damage is high.
 There is loss of bowel and bladder control, numbness in the arms and legs, sensory changes, paralysis, spasticity of the muscles, pain in the spine and weakness of parts of the body.

 Thoracic injuries involve loss of bowel and bladder control, numbness, spasticity, pain, weakness or paralysis of the muscles of the body below the level of the spinal cord.
-High blood pressure can occur if the lesions are high enough in the thoracic spine and there may be difficulties maintaining normal body temperatures and abnormal sweating behaviors.
+High blood pressure can occur if the lesions are high enough in the thoracic spine and there may be difficulties maintaining normal body temperatures and abnormal sweating behaviour.

 Lower back injuries can affect one or both legs and can affect only bowel and bladder function.
 The same symptoms of spasticity, numbness and paralysis affect a portion of one or both legs as well.